How to Plan an Overnight Hike to Flora Peak in Chilliwack

 Camping along Flora Peak Trail

 If you’re hiking to Flora Peak, the only official backcountry campsite is at Flora Lake.
 To get there, you’ll need to follow a series of switchbacks that drop down from the main trail.
-A lot of hikers aim to camp near the summit for the sunset views, but there’s no water up there and barely any along the trail either.
+A lot of hikers aim to camp near the summit for sunset, but there’s no water up there and barely any along the trail either.

 If you’re set on camping up top, bring enough water for both drinking and cooking.
 As a reference, I usually go through about 8 liters between two people on an overnight trip.